mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 </blockquote>
 <p>In much the same way that the economic model of a rational agent fails the moment it is confronted with the complexities of human behaviour (think of the overwhelming prevalence of religious faith and devotion, or any measure of one's otiose beliefs) our simplified models of consciousness and morality may be failing to capture the full richness of these phenomena (Theil's Straussian Moment argues this compellingly).
 Dennett goes on to say:</p>
 <blockquote>
-  <p>"The ubiquitous practice of using idealized models is exactly a matter of trading off reliability and accuracy of prediction against computational tractability.
+  <p>"The ubiquitous practice of using idealised models is exactly a matter of trading off reliability and accuracy of prediction against computational tractability.
 A particularly elegant and handy oversimplification may under some circumstances be irresistible.
 The use of Newtonian rather than Einsteinian mechanics in most mundane scientific and engineering calculations is an obvious example."</p>
 </blockquote>
 <p>The assumption that different incentives exist and thus morality cannot be universal is an irresistible simplification equal to assuming that no two brains are alike and thus consciousness cannot exist.
 It fails to bridge the gap between reductionist and wholistic views of the universe.
 While everything can theoretically be reduced to fundamental particles, the particle interactions themselves cannot be used to explain everything they induce without compression (and accumulation of compression errors).
 Moreover, the interactions that emerge at higher levels of organisation are no less significant.</p>
 <p>So lets understand real patterns more.
 A key property of real patterns is universality.
 For consciousness, this relates to the concept of substrate independence.
 To hold, you must be able to arrive at the same conclusion from a diversity of underlying structures.
 As such, human consciousness need not be the sole arbiter of these phenomena; there may be other paths to emergence.
 If consciousness pervades the universe and is a fundamental feature of it, morality is no different.</p>